debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

 ``--no-git``
   Do not initialize a :command:`git` repository by default

+``--requirements``
+  After the project directory is initialized, install Ansible Collections specified in the :file:`ansible/collections/requirements.yml` file using the :command:`ansible-galaxy` command.
+This will be done by default in new DebOps projects.

+``--no-requirements``
+  Don't install Ansible Collections after the project directory is initialized.

 ``--encrypt <encfs|git-crypt>``
   Prepare the project directory to host encrypted :file:`ansible/secret/` subdirectory, used to store passwords, encryption keys and other confidential